Omagh bombing: Government expected to confirm decision on public inquiry

 A decision on whether to order a public inquiry into the Omagh bombing is expected to be made on Thursday.

-The Secretary of State Chris Heaton-Harris is due to to make a statement in the House of Commons.
+The Northern Ireland Secretary Chris Heaton-Harris is due to to make a statement in the House of Commons.

 It follows long-running legal action brought by a relative of one of the 29 people who died after the bomb exploded in the County Tyrone town on 15 August 1998.